 There will not be a traditional final exam for this class.
 Instead you will be given the opportunity to respond to a series of technical or controversial matters related to this section of the canon.
-The prompts will require substantive 1-3 page answers, each of which should follow all of the ordinary expectations of academic paper writing (but these are not research papers).
+The prompts will require 1-3 page answers, each of which should follow all of the ordinary expectations of academic paper writing.
 The intent is to give you an opportunity to carefully work through some of the knotty problems we will encounter along the way and critically engage the issues in an effort to reach a degree of "cognitive rest."
 In essence these are position papers in which you provide an argument for your solution to critical and theological challenges posed by this section of the canon.